2018-2019 CDBG Public Service Grants

 Application for CDBG-Funded Public Service Activities

-The City of Surprise, Neighborhood Services Division of the Human Service & Community Vitality Department, is soliciting applications from qualified non-profit organizations interested in providing services that address one or more of the public service needs targeted in the city’s CDBG program.
-Although not mandatory, it is strongly recommended to attend pre-application meeting to be held on January 11, 2017 from 10 a.m. – 11:30 a.m. at City of Surprise, City Hall 16000 N. Civic Center Plaza, Surprise, AZ 85374
+The City of Surprise, Neighborhood Services Division of the Human Service & Community Vitality Department, is soliciting applications from qualified non-profit organizations interested in providing services that address one or more of the public service needs targeted in the city’s Community Development Block Grant (CDBG) program.
+Although not mandatory, it is strongly recommended to attend pre-application meeting to be held on January 10, 2018 from 10 a.m. – 11:30 a.m. at City of Surprise, City Hall 16000 N. Civic Center Plaza, Surprise, AZ 85374.

 Scope of Work: